1. Whatever begins to exist has a cause.

 This skeptical response represents a deliberate abuse of science.
 The theories in question have to do with particles originating as a fluctuation of the energy contained in the vacuum.
 The vacuum in modern physics is not what the layman understands by “vacuum,” namely, nothing.
 Rather in physics the vacuum is a sea of fluctuating energy governed by physical laws and having a physical structure.
 To tell laymen that on such theories something comes from nothing is a distortion of those theories.

 Properly understood, “nothing” does not mean just empty space.
 Nothing is the absence of anything whatsoever, even space itself.
 As such, nothingness has literally no properties at all, since there isn’t anything to have any properties!
-How silly, then, when popularizers say things like “Nothingness is unstable” or “The universe tunneled into being out of nothing”![2]
+How silly, then, when popularizers say things like “Nothingness is unstable” or “The universe tunneled into being out of nothing”![2]2.
+The argument does not entail the cause must be omnipotent, omniscient, and good.

 This is true and that is why Craig doesn't conclude the cause must be omnipotent, omniscient and good.
 Craig would say this is why further arguments must be given, like the modal ontological argument, moral argument, or the resurrection of Jesus, to show the cause must be omnipotent, omniscient, and good found in the person of Jesus Christ.
 Moreover, to argue some minds are dependent on brains to think does not entail all minds are dependent upon brains to think.